5 Reasons Why Your Business Should Offer Health Insurance

 The network differences vary by state, but in California, networks for individual plans are typically two-thirds the size for group plans.
 So purchasing a group plan can increase your access to more, and often better, doctors and hospitals.

-5. Providing insurance helps boost employee productivity
+5. Providing health insurance helps boost employee productivity

 A study from MetLife found that 60% of employers say offering health insurance has led to higher productivity levels.
 And according to the CDC, employees who prioritize preventive care—like regular checkups—get more accomplished at work.